 - Ask co-workers if they’re having the same experience

 - Talk to human resources and see if their colleague or manager’s behaviors go against company policies

-As a boss, it’s your role to believe employees when they bring up gaslighting and investigate it.
+Management have a responsibility to believe employees when they bring up gaslighting and investigate it.
 Talk to the alleged gaslighter one-on-one and review the evidence compiled against them.
-Get HR involved and look over exit interviews from the manager’s team to see if there’s a pattern.
+Involve HR and look over exit interviews from the manager’s team to identify any pattern.

 To avoid toxic offices, TEDx speaker and workplace expert Bonnie Low-Kramen advises building your company and talent pipeline mindfully.
 "Hire smart and slow.
 Surround yourself with people who understand your mission and goals and match your pace and work style.
 Set clear expectations for your team and be transparent with them about how you operate."

 "Tell them how they 'win with you' and how they 'lose with you.'
 Get to know your people and understand how working for you serves them.
 Executives need to know this.
 Doing this before you hire someone builds a path for success," says Low-Kramen.

 Only a tiny percentage of workplace misconduct gets reported.
 Instead of expecting employees to report issues, such as gaslighting, to their managers, ensure teams perform psychological safety check-ins on a regular basis.
 This could include an anonymous survey.
 You could ask workers questions such as:

 - How comfortable do you feel sharing ideas?

 - Do you feel you are able to bring up problems or issues?